kahunacohen/real-world-fp/README.md

 First, what are *pure* functions?
 Pure functions are simply functions that given an input *x*, always return the same output *y*.
 Additionally, a pure function performs no side-effects (such as writing to the screen, writing or reading a file, opening a network connection etc.).

-Let's look at a typical imperative, impure, object-oriented approach of transforming an array of objects to a CSV file.
-The data might look like this in a JSON file.
-Each numeric element in the `pay` array represents a monthly pay amount for the year:
+Let's take a look at a practical programming task that will help us understand the difference betweeen procedural and functional programming.
+Imagine data in a JSON file in this form:

 ```
 [
   {
     "firstName": "John",
     "lastName": "Doe",
-    "pay": [
+    "payments": [
       8333.33,
       8333.33,
       8333.33,